 The Secretary bows submission and departs, sad for the father whose sense of duty commands great sacrifice and regretting with every beat of his heart that he must now finalise preparations to place a most beautiful young songbird in a cruelly small cage.
 Once tomorrow’s Betrothal Feast is over, she will be carried in triumph to the City of Golden Roofs, far from her beloved sea and married to a man twice her age with a huge mouth and greasy hair.

 The cliffs beside General Fang’s Citadel look a bit like a sleeping lion.
 The Citadel itself is the head, steep crags create a shaggy mane and smooth sandstone shapes a muscular back and haunches that slope towards a beach.
 The lion’s tail is formed by a harbour wall that curls into the sea, a wall whose stones have been added to by a hundred generations of fishermen to shelter their boats.

 The village of Humble Haven lies just inland among dunes and low hills, homes of stone and wood with roofs of grass and tiles.
 There is a larger building with red tiles for Village Administration and another still larger called the Grand Hall of the Magistracy where punishments are made against those who break the law.
 On a slight hill in their midst stands the grandest building of them all, the Village Temple with a golden-tiled roof and ornate decorations, glinting in the morning sun.

-In a humble dwelling nearby, memorable for its blue entrance door, two boys wake to a very important day for one of them.
+In a humble dwelling nearby, with a blue entrance door, two boys wake to a very important day for one of them.
 The other is crouched over a fire stirring rice in a pot and grilling two small fish.
 He is thin with limp black hair, his simple tunic carefully patched.
 He sniffs and wipes his nose with the back of his hand and says, “Once called Sniffer, always called Sniffer”.